About Our Donors

 During the required face to face interview with our experienced staff, donors often express the desire to help those who are unable to have children of their own.
 They may have observed similar experiences with family or friends and are therefore looking for a way to make a difference.
 This interview process is ongoing and allows us to get to know the donors as well as being an effective way to review information the donors provide about themselves and their families.

 Donors are required to fill out a health history questionnaire with detailed information about themselves and their families, providing information about educational background and academic testing.
 They must also undergo a physical exam and extensive blood work to test for an array of disorders.
 Sperm samples are put through intensive scrutiny and must pass a minimum standard to be considered for the program.
 Once a donor has been accepted into the program, he is tested for infectious diseases on a recurring basis and must maintain a minimum sperm quality.
 Donors typically contract with Fairfax Cryobank for at least 6 months and will visit the Cryobank on average twice a week to provide specimens.

 Fairfax Cryobank donors are separated into three categories, each defined below.
-Please check the fee schedule for differences in prices between the categories.
+Please check the Fees for differences in prices between the categories.

 All donors have undergone the exact same intensive screening procedures of Fairfax Cryobank which includes a multi generational family history, physical examination, and extensive genetic and infectious disease testing.